gregroyclark/tunespot/README.md

   A music player that consumes the Spotify Web API.
 Features user authentication by way of Express routes and custom hooks that use tokens.
 Styled with Bootstrap.
   <hr>
   <div id="instructions"><h2>Instructions</h2> </div>
-  <p>This is a work in progress that will ultimately be published to https://tunespot.herokuapp.com/.
-For the time being, you are welcome to clone this code to your machine, run npm start, and test the login button.
-Currently, it's set to refresh as the token expires.</p>
+  <p>This is a work in progress.
+Published to https://tunespot.herokuapp.com/.Currently, it's set to refresh as the token expires.</p>
   <hr>
   <div id="tech"><h2>Technology</h2></div>
   <p> Bootstrap, Node/Express.js, React.js</p>